Phones · Resale guide

 How Much Is a Used Google Pixel 9 Pro Worth in India?

-A used Google Pixel 9 Pro is worth ₹27,000 to ₹78,000 in India in 2026, depending on its condition, storage variant, and overall health.
-The wide range reflects how quickly premium Android phones depreciate and how critical factors like battery health and screen integrity are to buyers.
-A “Like New” unit with high battery health will fetch a significantly higher price than a “Fair” condition phone with visible wear and tear.
+A used Google Pixel 9 Pro is worth ₹27,000 to ₹78,000 in India in 2026.
+This range depends heavily on the phone’s physical condition, battery health, storage variant, and whether you have the original box and accessories.
+A “Like New” unit with high battery health will fetch significantly more than a “Fair” condition phone showing heavy wear.

 Is the Google Pixel 9 Pro Still Worth It in 2026?